satellite-image-deep-learning/techniques/README.md

 * [Brazilian-Coffee-Detection](https://github.com/MrSquidward/Brazilian-Coffee-Detection) -> uses Keras with public dataset
 * [tf-crash-severity](https://github.com/SoySauceNZ/tf-crash-severity) -> predict the crash severity for given road features contained within satellite images
 * [ensemble_LCLU](https://github.com/burakekim/ensemble_LCLU) -> code for 2021 [paper](https://www.tandfonline.com/doi/full/10.1080/17538947.2021.1980125): Deep neural network ensembles for remote sensing land cover and land use classification
+* [cerraNet](https://github.com/MirandaMat/cerraNet-v2) -> contextually classify the types of use and coverage in the Brazilian Cerrado

 ## Segmentation
  Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic, instance or panoptic segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
 Panoptic segmentation combines instance and semantic predictions.
 Read this [beginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
 Image annotation can take longer than for object detection since every pixel must be annotated. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.
 Note that cloud detection can be addressed with semantic segmentation and has its own section [Cloud detection & removal](https://github.com/robmarkcole/satellite-image-deep-learning#cloud-detection--removal)